acarril/StataLinux/README.md

 # StataLinux

-Sublime Text 3 plugin that adds support for Stata (all versions).
+Sublime Text 3 plugin that adds basic support for Stata (all versions) in Linux.
+- Language definitions for `do` and `ado` files
+- Commands for sending a selection of lines or the whole file to Stata.
+See [usage](#usage) for more details.

 ![screencast_functions.gif](/screencast_functions.gif "StataLinux in action!")

 ## Background

-I needed a minimal but effective plugin for sending code from Sublime Text into Stata.
+I needed a minimal yet robust plugin for sending code from Sublime Text into Stata.
-Since none of the plugins in the Package Control was specifically tailored for Linux, and none of the maintainers seem to want to add Linux support in the short run, I wrote my own.
+Since none of the plugins in the Package Control was specifically tailored for Linux, and none of the maintainers seem to want to add Linux support to theirs, I wrote my own.
 This plugin is originally based on [StataEnhanced](https://github.com/andrewheiss/SublimeStataEnhanced), and also on [these notes](https://github.com/cwitt2013/SublimeText_Stata_Linux).

+This plugin aims for robustness over bells and whistles, and almost all the decisions were taking with that philosophy in mind.
+It basically creates a temporary file which is to be executed in Stata.
+The file is sent for execution by copying `do <filepath>` to the clipboard with `xclip`, and then pasting this string directly (and in the background) to Stata's command pane using `xdotool`.

 ## Dependencies